 More than 1 billion unique users visit YouTube each month, making it potentially a very powerful tool for businesses with the right strategy in place.
 But with over 100 hours of new video every minute, simply uploading a video without properly optimizing for search will pretty much guarantee it will be buried under a mountain of cat videos and video game walk-throughs.
+That’s why YouTube search optimization is so important.

-Following these 5 YouTube video search optimization tips will help give your video a fighting chance of rising to the top.
+Following these 5 YouTube search optimization tips will help give your video a fighting chance of rising to the top.

 1. Optimize Titles, Tags, and Description